Vioshim/V-Bot3/src/cogs/README.md

 <p>

-> A cog that includes all the log-related utilities aside of a welcome message and a menu that handles the rules, self roles and common daily activities.
+> A cog that includes all the log-related utilities aside of a welcome message and a menu that handles the rules and common daily activities.
 </p>

 </details>